 R-Values of Shutters: Comparing Energy-Efficient Window Coverings06/13/2017Eric Ramsey We make a big deal about energy efficiency in window treatments.
 That’s because we have the numbers to back it up.
-With the help of some scientific research, we can directly compare the energy efficiency of the most common window coverings in Destin, from drapes to blinds to shutters.What’s An R-Value And Why What Does It Mean For Window Coverings?Everything in your home that separates indoors from outdoors, from the roof to your window coverings, has an R-value.
+With the help of some scientific research, we can directly compare the energy efficiency of the most common window coverings in Destin, from drapes to blinds to shutters.What Is R-Value And Why What Does It Mean For Window Coverings?Everything in your home that separates indoors from outdoors, from the roof to your window coverings, has an R-value.
 That number indicates how effective it is at stopping heat from going through it.
 A higher r-value means a more effective insulator.
 Why does the R-value of a window covering matter?
 Simply put, a more energy efficient window treatment makes it easier to keep your home at a comfortable temperature.
 No matter if you want to keep the heat inside during the winter or keep the heat out during the summer months, great insulation is a requirement.
 That’s even more crucial for your windows, because they’re a big reason for energy loss in your home.Window Treatment R-value Comparison ChartNot all window treatments are made equal, at least not when it comes to energy efficiency.
-Though there’s some difference due to the material and thickness between different brands and makes, here’s what you’re likely to find when comparing window treatments.Window TreatmentTypical R-ValueWindow alone0.75-1Blinds1.5-2Pleated shades2.5Drapes2-3Hardwood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-value averages sourced from HouseLogic & Energy.gov.A quick look at the table tells you a few things.
-Perhaps the first thing you notice is that some window treatments offer almost no benefit at all (ahem, blinds), while others are insulating powerhouses.
-That difference in R-value could mean a difference of several degrees – enough to make an impact in whether or not you turn on the AC.Something else you might notice is that what the window treatment is made out of makes a big difference.
-Honeycomb shades, which are made with several engineered layers designed to trap heat, can stop temperature flow much more effectively than pleated shades.
+Though there’s some difference due to the material and thickness between different brands and makes, here’s what you’re likely to find when comparing window treatments.Window TreatmentTypical R-ValueWindow alone0.75-1Blinds1.5-2Pleated shades2.5Drapes2-3Hardwood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-value averages sourced from HouseLogic & Energy.gov.A quick look at the chart tells you a few things.
+Perhaps the first thing you notice is that a few certain window treatments offer almost no benefit at all (ahem, blinds), while others are insulating powerhouses.
+That difference in R-value could mean a difference of several degrees – enough to make an impact in whether or not you turn on the AC.Something else you might notice is that the material of your window treatment makes a big difference.
+Honeycomb shades, which are made with several engineered layers designed to trap heat, can stop temperature flow much better than pleated shades.
 Likewise, Polywood® plantation shutters, made from a solid-body faux wood compound, are able to keep out heat a lot more effectively than wood shutters.
-Natural wood can be permeable, with natural gaps and holes that let heat move easily.
-Polywood shutters, combined with custom weatherstripping, can create a solid seal on your window when shut, giving them that top of the line r-value of 6 or more.Add More Value To Your HomeThe stats don’t lie.
+Natural wood can be permeable, with natural gaps and holes that allow heat to move easily.
+Polywood shutters, outfitted with custom weatherstripping, can create a solid seal on your window when shut, giving them that top of the line r-value of 6 or more.Add More Value To Your HomeThe stats don’t lie.
 Your window coverings play a big role in how comfortable your space is.
 Think your home could be a bit cozier?
 We can help.
 Get in touch with the team at Sunburst Shutters Destin by calling 850-203-0419, or fill out our free appointment request form below.